 We're Girl Scouts of Wisconsin Southeast!

 By historical record, the very first troop in the state of Wisconsin was formed on the playground of Clarke Street School in Milwaukee in May 1917.
-In 2017, Girl Scouts of Wisconsin Southeast will celebrate 100 Years of Girl Scouting in Southeastern Wisconsin!
+In 2017, Girl Scouts of Wisconsin Southeast celebrated 100 Years of Girl Scouting in Southeastern Wisconsin!

 - Clarke Street School Founding Troop Celebration